capac/short-term-rents-in-london/README.md

 ## Summary

 The intent of this data project is to predict prices of short-term flat rentals in London in 2024.
-Due to the terms of service of major UK home realtors whihc don't allow against web scraping, I decided to use the [Inside AirBNB](https://insideairbnb.com/london/ "https://insideairbnb.com/london/") website and filter the data on short-term rentals of entire flats or buildings for London, UK.
+Due to the terms of service of major UK home realtors which don't allow against web scraping, I decided to use the [Inside AirBNB](https://insideairbnb.com/london/ "https://insideairbnb.com/london/") website and filter the data on short-term rentals of entire flats or buildings for London, UK.
 For the purposes of this study short-term flat rentals are those greater than 30 days, of which there are 2059 listed in London currently as of 12th March 2025.

 ## Data sources